Skip to main content

 "The importance of disaster food stamps lies in their ability to quickly provide emergency aid to people who may have lost their homes, their income, or access to food due to a disaster," said Jen Teague, NCOA Director for Health Coverage and Benefits.
 "These benefits help ensure people have access to nutritious food while they’re recovering from a very challenging situation.”

-What are the D-SNAP eligibility requirements?
+What are the qualifications for D-SNAP?

 Even if you don't qualify for regular SNAP benefits, you might qualify for D-SNAP if you: